 In recent years, there has been an increased awareness of the issues surrounding works of art that were stolen, looted, displaced, or illegally exchanged during the Nazi era in Europe (1933-1945).
 After World War II, Allied Forces recovered thousands of artworks and returned them to the countries from which they were taken for restitution to the owners or their heirs.
 Nevertheless, many paintings, sculptures, and other objects entered the international art market during the Nazi era.
 Many of these were acquired in good faith by museums and collectors.

-It is important to note that objects identified as containing a Nazi-era provenance are not assumed to have been looted during the Nazi era or to have been acquired illegally.
-Rather, by making this information available to the public, the Nelson-Atkins provides an opportunity for additional information to be made available and fulfills its mission to steward responsibly the collections in its care.
+It is important to note that objects identified as having an incomplete ownership history during the Nazi era are not assumed to have been looted or to have been acquired illegally.
+Rather, by making this information available to the public, the Nelson-Atkins seeks to fulfill its mission to responsibly steward the collections in its care and welcomes information about the provenance of its objects.

 Contact

-For inquiries and questions, please contact MacKenzie Mallon, Specialist, Provenance, at The Nelson-Atkins Museum of Art, 4525 Oak Street, Kansas City, MO 64111 or provenance@nelson-atkins.org.
+For inquiries and questions, please contact MacKenzie Mallon, Head, Provenance, at The Nelson-Atkins Museum of Art, 4525 Oak Street, Kansas City, MO 64111 or provenance@nelson-atkins.org

 The Native American Graves Protection and Repatriation Act

-The 1990 Native American Graves Protection and Repatriation Act (NAGPRA) grew out of dialogue between Indian leaders and the museum community, and it reflects a consensus of opinions on issues of mutual concern.
-Conscientious implementation of NAGPRA recognizes the importance of aiming at mutually respectful relations between the museum community and Native Americans.
+The 1990 Native American Graves Protection and Repatriation Act (NAGPRA) grew out of dialogue between American Indian leaders and the museum community, and it reflects a consensus of opinions on issues of mutual concern.
+Conscientious implementation of NAGPRA recognizes the importance of aiming at mutually respectful relations between the museum community and American Indians.

-The Nelson-Atkins Museum of Art (NAMA) is fully committed to the fair and impartial application of NAGPRA to NAMA collections, and has made proactive implementation of the law a priority.
-The NAMA NAGPRA program is based upon the philosophy that partnership with Native American communities enhances our ability to manage our extensive collections in a manner that is mutually beneficial to Indian people, the general public, and to the continuity of our mission as a museum.
+The Nelson-Atkins is fully committed to the fair and impartial application of NAGPRA to its collections, and has made proactive implementation of the law a priority.
+The Museum’s NAGPRA program is based upon the philosophy that partnership with American Indian communities enhances our ability to manage our extensive collections in a manner that is mutually beneficial to American Indian people, the general public, and to the continuity of our mission as a museum.

 Contact